scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 the special cookie is received.
 The in-flight data has now been copied into user-space memory, and so will be included in the checkpoint image.
-On restart, the network buffers are *refilled* by sending the in-flight data back to the peer process, who then sends the data back into the network.
+On restart, the network buffers are *refilled* by sending the in-flight data back to the peer process, which then sends the data back into the network.

 Restart